 - Form I-360;

-- Evidence of the immigrant’s age (which might include one’s birth certificate, identity card document or passport); And
+- Evidence of the immigrant’s age (which might include one’s birth certificate, identity card document, or passport); and

 - A valid juvenile court order.

-Once these forms have been filled and submitted to the U.S. Citizenship and Immigration Services, then the latter will send the applicant a Notice of Action, which shows the date when the application was received and its receipt number.
+Once these forms have been filled out and submitted to the U.S. Citizenship and Immigration Services, then the latter will send the applicant a Notice of Action, which shows the date when the application was received and its receipt number.
 It should also be noted that the USCIS might contact the applicant for further information if they feel they need this information to come to a decision about the applicant.

 Once the Special Immigrant Juvenile Status application is processed, Immigration Services will then send a notice of approval or else a written decision informing the applicant why their application was rejected and how an appeal can be launched.
-Likewise, when one’s Form I-485 is approved, then USCIS will send an approval notice.
-If, on the other hand, the application is denied, then the applicant might file a motion to renew, reopen, or else reconsider the application in court.
+Likewise, when one’s Form I-485 is approved, USCIS will send an approval notice.
+If, on the other hand, the application is denied, the applicant might file a motion to renew, reopen, or else reconsider the application in court.